 are compatible with the device that you want to use.
 This will ensure that the headsets function

-4. Too any Apps Running in The Background
+optimally. - Too any Apps Running in The Background

 Too many apps running in the background can cause interference during pairing.
 Some devices only

 allow a limited number of apps to run simultaneously.
-Check with the headset manufacturer if in doubt.
+Check with the headset manufacturer if in doubt. - You May Be Out of Range

 Bluetooth operates within a limited range.
 If beyond the range, the connected devices can disconnect.